Skip to main content

 • a corner seat in a favorite café

-• at the kitchen table
+• the kitchen table

 When asked about the importance of the best writing environment, Stephen King described his workspace when he wrote Carrie and Salem’s Lot.
-He used a portable typewriter and set with a child’s desk on his lap wedged into the laundry room of his doublewide trailer.
+He used a portable typewriter and sat with a child’s desk on his lap wedged into the laundry room of his doublewide trailer.
 No wonder his stories are so tortured!

-There were two common denominators of the successful writers that I researched.
+There were two common denominators of the successful writers that I researched:

 • Schedule: They all set a daily measurement for their work.
 The measurement was in length of time, words or pages.

-• Thomas Wolfe was a little more industrious at 1800 words a day.
+• Thomas Wolfe was a little more industrious at 1800 words a day

-• Resources: They were all insatiable readers and chose like minded friends.
+• Resources: They were all insatiable readers and chose like-minded friends.

 Famous writers are no different than the rest of us.
-They have all determined their best environment to write.Click on the Bear to take our survey!
+They have all determined their best environment to write.

 Author